ADITYA-BHATTACHARYA-DEV/Demo_agl_2025/README.md

 # Flutter App Embedded in AGL (Automotive Grade Linux) via Yocto

 This guide provides a comprehensive walkthrough for creating a **Flutter App**, embedding it into an **AGL Yocto Image**, setting up a **Yocto layer**, hosting it on **GitHub**, and debugging potential errors.
-By following this document, you will gain insights into how Flutter can be integrated into an automotive-grade environment, leveraging Yocto’s customization capabilities.
+This document gives insights into how Flutter can be integrated into an automotive-grade environment, leveraging Yocto’s customization capabilities.

 ---